beratungscontor/PCS-BW-Icons/README.md

 Author(s): [Ronnie Sletta](https://github.com/rsletta) and [Mauricio Lauffer](https://github.com/mauriciolauffer)*
 ## What is this about?
 Custom library for PCS SAP BW Icons in [Draw.io](https://app.diagrams.net/), based on [SAP Business Technology Platform Solution Diagrams & Icons](https://wiki.scn.sap.com/wiki/pages/viewpage.action?pageId=477829554).
 These libraries are made for convenience and may be retracted at any time, on discretion by SAP SE.
 All rights reserved SAP SE.
-The SAP Materials and all copies shall remain at all times the exclusive property of SAP SE and/or an SAP affiliate company.The BTP template in a web application can be reached via: *[Template with SAP BTP icons](https://app.diagrams.net/?splash=0&clibs=Uhttps://raw.githubusercontent.com/mauriciolauffer/sap_btp_icons_drawio_lib/main/libs/SAP_BTP_Service_Icons_latest.xml)*
+The SAP Materials and all copies shall remain at all times the exclusive property of SAP SE and/or an SAP affiliate company.

 The goal is a **SAP Business Warehouse Icon Library** to support visualization of data model.
 Therefore you can link your Draw.io (Diagrams.net) with cloud-based applications or like in this case – with your Github repository.